matt-presti/CodeDocGen/README.md

   - Original code snippets
   - Reference (human-written) documentation
   - Model-generated documentation
-- **Detailed logs**: Information about the tokenization process, model configuration, and generation parameters

 The framework allows for flexible model training and optimization based on computational resources and provides an initial framework for evaluating CodeBERT's utility for automated docstring generation.